uvarc/rc-learning/content/notes/hpc-from-terminal/section2.md

 /Users/Misty Tea/Documents/Homework.pages
 {{< /hl >}}

 Windows files and folders also have paths.
 In Windows, drive letters or _volumes_ are the top-level folders, and usually there is more than one.
-User files are in Users, similar to MacOS.
+User files are in Users, similar to macOS.

 {{< hl >}}
 C:\Users\Misty Tea\Documents\Homework.docx